verocg/Kilosort/dev_TODOs.md

-## Basic usage
+## Basic [ks25] usage

-- Launch standard gui by executing  `>> kilosort` from the command window
+- Launch standard gui by executing  `>> kilosort` from the Matlab command window
 - Select your **data file** & **output directory** for this kilosort session
+  - If you choose your data file _first_, the output directory will automatically populate with the data file directory
+  - ...because I generally house my converted `.dat` files for a given day in separate `./raw` directory & all kilosort output directories from that day in a `./KiloSort` directory, <u>*I prefer to select output directory first, then select my data file*</u>
 - Select probe layout file appropriate for your device
-  - default variables & trace view should populate in the gui automatically
+  - default variables & trace view should populate in the gui automatically after a probe file has been selected
+  - Note: this selection must be done even if the probe dropdown already shows the probe file you intend to use
-- run `ksGUI_updatePars.m` to apply [your] advanced parameter settings to the current gui instance
+- Run `ksGUI_updatePars.m` to apply [your] advanced parameter settings to the current gui instance
   - ***similar to*** simply clicking on the "Set advanced options" button, this will create a `ks` variable in the base workspace comprising a handle to the kilosort gui object
   - all updates to the `ops` struct w/in `ksGUI_updatePars.m` will be applied to the `ks.ops` struct of the GUI object
   - ***in addition*** this function ensures that changes made to `ks.ops` are applied to the parameter fields of the GUI
-- click on the "Run All" button in the Kilosort GUI interface
+- Click on the **"Preprocess"** button in the Kilosort GUI interface
+  - this will run initial data preprocessing operations & initialize all important variables in the `ks.rez` struct
+  - create a filtered copy of your data in `<saveDir>/proDat_<saveDirName>.dat` (...replacement naming convention for "temp_wh.dat")
+  - compute & plot data shift estimates (...useful diagnostic, even if no drift correction is going to be applied)
+- After reviewing the driftMaps produced during the preprocessing stages, if all looks good, click on the **"Sort & Save"** button to complete the actual sorting & saving stages